ekhmoi/what-appears/1_chapters/02-how-feelings-appear/05-how-feelings-hook-into-self-and-story.md

-## Chapter 5 - How Feelings Hook Into Self and Story
+## How Feelings Hook Into Self and Story

 By now we’ve got a few layers on the table: